CIS-461-2017/hw03_sample_warping/README.md

 ------------
 You will implement a collection of functions in order to generate sample points on the surfaces of objects, which will help you to implement the beginning of your path tracer next week.
+Sampling the surfaces of different shapes is very important in a path tracer; not only does one have to cast rays in random directions within a hemisphere, but if one wants to sample rays to area lights, one needs to sample points on the surfaces of these lights.

 Please note that this assignment is, unfortunately, rather fill-in-the-blank.
 Its purpose is to help you test your sampling and probability functions, as